paragoner1/crisis-companion/README_backup.md

 - **Universal Appeal**: Emergency response transcends demographics - everyone needs this capability
 - **Brand Positioning**: Positions Solana Mobile as the "safety-first" mobile platform

-### **Device Demand Boost:**
-- **"Solana SOS" increases Seeker device demand by 40%+** - Parents will buy Seeker devices specifically for family safety
-- **Emergency services adoption** - Government contracts for first responder devices
-- **International expansion** - SOS works in every country, universal emergency signal
-- **Competitive moat** - No other device can claim "saves lives by default"
-- **Family safety angle** - "The only phone that can save your child's life"

 ### **Default App Strategy:**
 - **Pre-installed on All Seeker Devices**: Solana SOS should be a default app on every Solana Mobile Seeker device
 - **Always-On Emergency Response**: Users don't need to download or configure anything - emergency assistance is always available